CMSgov/ab2d-website/_pages/get-a-bearer-token.md

 {% include copy_snippet.html code=curlSnippet language="shell" %}

 {% capture tokenAlert %}
-Bearer tokens expire 1 hour from the time they are obtained.
+Bearer tokens expire 30 minutes from the time they are obtained.
 Use the token quickly to request your claims data.
 If your token expires, you’ll need to restart the process.
 {% endcapture %}
 {% include alert.html variant="info" text=tokenAlert classNames="measure-6" %}
     </li>